 It’s also a beautiful place to go to in the evenings.
 Very romantic as you can sit and watch the waves crashing on the beach while eating your food by candlelight.
 The food is always amazing – I’ve never had a bad meal, the seafood is so fresh – I really recommend the grilled sardines, the monkfish and prawn skewers and the Clams Bulhao Patao (a Portuguese speciality cooked in garlic, lemon, white wine and coriander) – and the staff are really friendly and make you feel so welcome!
 The desserts always look amazing and there’s always such a huge choice from Rocky Road, to Cheesecakes to Chocolate Brownies to Apple Pies – all homemade and spectacular.
 They also have a rooftop bar, great for relaxing during the day or enjoying a sundowner in the evening.

-- Pequeno Mundo – Having said this was not in any order, this would be my number one restaurant for fine-dining.
+Having said this was not in any order, Pequeno Mundo would be my number one on my Best Algarve Restaurants list for fine-dining.
 The owner Joaquim has been there for so many years and always remembers us every time we go and makes us feel special and looked-after – he always calls me Princess!
 It is a tough one to find, down some tiny roads, out in the countryside, but so worth it.
 The setting is one of the most beautiful I’ve ever come across, an old Portuguese farm-house with a beautiful courtyard with fountains out the front and a garden out the back.

 You can request to sit in the garden, courtyard or the house but I always choose the garden – it feels like such a magical place – and there’s a special chair that I always have to sit in when we have aperitifs (known as the ‘princess chair’).

-- A Quinta – Another very popular restaurant which usually requires pre-booking, especially in the summer.
+A Quinta is another very popular restaurant which usually requires pre-booking, especially in the summer.
 A Quinta is set, just a minute or two outside of Almancil, up on a hillside so you get the most amazing views of the area and it’s really beautiful in the evening (ask for a table on the terrace!).
 The food is always amazing and they do a great duck confit and are well-known for their steaks!

 And, if you’re not completely stuffed after your meal there’s plenty of watersports on the lake to try your hand at – stand-up paddle boarding, windsurfing, kayaking, sailing, pedal boating….

-The service isn’t always up to scratch – sometimes you feel like unless you’re famous you’re a bit of a second-rate citizen but that’s not always the case – I’m not sure I’ve been enough to give it a completely honest appraisal as I’ve only been a handful of times – I’m going next week so will respond with an update.
+The service isn’t always up to scratch – sometimes you feel like unless you’re famous you’re a bit of a second-rate citizen but that’s not always the case.
+I’m not sure I’ve been enough to give it a completely honest appraisal as I’ve only been a handful of times.
 The steak is always delicious and perfectly cooked and the cocktails are some of the best in the Algarve.

 You can also eat the salads in-house along with anything on the light lunch menu, but the real treat is their brunch offerings.
 From egg white omelettes, to smoked salmon and scrambled eggs, to yoghurt and granola to french toast with bacon, there is always something to tempt you.